PrithipalKhalsa/summit-spray-site/src/pages/stories/2021-03-08-wow-girlfriend-spending-two-hours-in-break-must-really-like-it-there.md

 ---
 ![](/img/istock-691617228.jpg)

-After thirty or fourty minutes of being absolutely pummeled by the short period break at low tide, Area boyfriend, Toby, reports that his girlfriend is “probably having a good time”, and that he will not be paddling in anytime in the near future.
+After two full hours of being absolutely pummeled by the short period break at low tide, Area boyfriend, Toby, reports that his girlfriend is “probably having a good time”, and that he will not be paddling in anytime in the near future.